TUDjose/pinn-reproducibility/README.md

 dde.backend.tf.random.set_random_seed(seed)
 ```

-and indeed the code runs well when run like this.
+and indeed we are able to reproduce the results with this given seed.
 However, removing the set seed does not always give good results.
-Here we present a
-random sampling of X runs with the above lines omitted:
+Running the author's code 100 times with a random seed gave us:

 ### Own implementation

 In our own implementation, we use the paper to implement the PINN in PyTorch, attempting to make minimal use of the author-provided code.
-We found that a few details, not explicity mentioned by the paper, were crucial to getting the reimplementation to work.
+We found that a few details, not explicitly mentioned by the paper, were crucial to getting the reimplementation to work.
 One such detail is point resampling.
 Initially, we used a grid-sampling technique, using `np.linspace()`, to sample points between $t_{min}$ and $t_{max}$.
 However, changing this to be a random uniform sampling of points, resampled every 100 iterations, improved the network's ability to converge.
 We did need to make sure that the extremes $t_{min}$ and $t_{max}$ were always included in the sampling, such that the network could efficiently learn the constraints on the initial conditions and on the final objective state.